 A national review of the police complaints and misconduct process is underway, to which we have made a contribution.
-We are reviewing how these processes work in the West Midlands, notably the role of the independent members of the misconduct panels.
+We are reviewing how these processes work in the West Midlands, notably the role of independent members on misconduct panels.

 Overall, we expect the number of conduct complaints against the police to fall.